EnvGen/LabProtocols/The_16S_18S_primers_targeted_phylums.rst

 Taxonomic coverage of 16S primers
 ====================================================================================================================

-The table below shows the taxonomic coverage of the `16S primers <https://github.com/EnvGen/LabProtocols/blob/master/Primer_sequences.rst>`_ targeted phylums based on the RDP database and the RDP Probe Match tool (https://rdp.cme.msu.edu/).
+The table below shows the taxonomic coverage of the `16S primers <https://github.com/EnvGen/LabProtocols/blob/master/Primer_sequences.rst>`_ based on the RDP database and the RDP Probe Match tool (https://rdp.cme.msu.edu/).

 You can download the table in `excel <https://github.com/huyue87/hello-world/files/160392/Primer_sequences_matched_RDP_database_Yue_2012Oct09.xlsx>`_  format.